-Hyperpigmentation can It affect the skin of the face most of the times as it is exposed to external factors.
+Hyperpigmentation can affect the skin of the face most of the time as it is exposed to external factors.
 It makes your skin look unpleasant and can lower your confidence as well.
 A number of treatment options are available for getting rid of hyperpigmentation.
-If you wish to get rid of the symptoms naturally, then you can try various home remedies for hypergipmentation.
+If you wish to get rid of the symptoms naturally, then you can try various home remedies for hyperpigmentation.

 Prevention is key

-Limiting sun exposure is paramount – remember midday is when skin is most at risk of sun exposure so limit the time you spend in the sun at this time and the hours either side of midday. when outside try to stay in the shade, use a sunhat, broad brimmed hat, peaked cap or visor.
+Limiting sun exposure is paramount – remember midday is when the skin is most at risk of sun exposure so limit the time you spend in the sun at this time and the hours either side of midday. when outside try to stay in the shade, use a sunhat, broad-brimmed hat, peaked cap, or visor.